 COVID Safety at Herts

 Letting fresh air into indoor spaces can help remove air that contains virus particles and prevent the spread of COVID-19.
 At Herts, we have improved our ventilation throughout our shared spaces and encourage students and staff members to open windows where possible.
+Classrooms continue to be well-ventilated, and as we approach winter, we would suggest making sure you're dressed appropriately, perhaps with an extra layer.

 We will continue to maintain our enhanced cleaning regime on campus, which includes: